TallKite/linnstrument-firmware/README.md

 BEYOND EDOS: TUNING TABLE MODE

 Tuning table mode is meant for non-edo tunings such as just intonation or rank-2 temperaments.
-Each note of an N-note scale is sharp or flat from N-edo, thus the pad's pitch will be different slid up to vs played directly.
-However this is often only a comma difference even on long slides.
-You can hide the comma by turning on Quantize Hold.
-Otherwise you have to bend by ear, just like on a guitar.

-Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends one one channel affect notes on other channels), but does let you retune it via scala files or MTS/ESP.
+Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends on one channel affect notes on other channels), but does allow retuning by other methods.

-If an edo is selected, the LinnStrument outputs standard midi notes with tuning bends, and several edo notes will share the same midi note.
+Once an edo is selected, the LinnStrument usually outputs standard midi notes with tuning bends, and several edosteps will share the same midi note.
 But a split that's set to Tuning Table mode outputs edosteps instead.
 The lower left pad (or the lower right pad if the split is set to lefthanded) is midi note 0.
 The midi notes for the other pads increase from there according to the split's column and row offsets.
 Thus each edostep is a unique midi note.
 Certain synths need this format to play edos.
-But the main reason to use Tuninng Table mode is to retune each edostep individually to something else, by loading a tuning table in the form of a scala file into your synth (or running microtonal software such as alt-tuner).
+But the main reason to use Tuninng Table mode is to retune each edostep individually, by loading a tuning table in the form of a scala file into your synth, or by using MTS/ESP, or by running microtonal software such as alt-tuner.

 The midi note number each pad outputs is determined entirely by the column and row offsets.
-The edo you select in theory doesn't matter.
-However when the edo is set correctly, transposing works better and the note lights make more sense.
+In theory, the edo you select doesn't matter.
+But when the edo is set correctly, transposing works better and the note lights make more sense.

-Large bends several pads wide won't work consistently because the Linnstrument doesn't know what the scale is, and thus doesn't know what note to bend to.
+Each note of an N-note scale is somewhat sharp or flat from N-edo.
+The Linnstrument doesn't know what those discrepancies are, and thus doesn't know what note to slide to.
+Thus the pad's pitch will be different slid up to vs played directly.
+However this is often only a comma difference even on long slides.
+You can hide the comma by turning on Quantize Hold.
+Otherwise you have to bend by ear, just like on a guitar.

+*Example: Suppose you want to use Harry Partch's 43-note JI tuning.
+Set the edo to 43 and turn on Tuning Table mode.
+Load the appropriate scala file into your synth.
+Since the anchor pad and anchor note have no effect in Tuning Table mode, you may need to load a keyboard mapping file (file type .kbm) into your synth as well.
+This file sets a specific midi note to a specific frequency and another specific midi note to be the first note of your tuning.
+For example, midi note 69 = A above middle-C might be set to 440hz.
+But since Harry Partch used G for 1/1, using A for our anchor midi note is not ideal.
+Since there are 43 notes per octave but only 128 midi notes, we can only get about 3 octaves.
+Let's center our 3 octaves around middle-C. Set midi note 0 to 98hz, which is the G about 1.5 octaves below middle-C. Set the starting note to midi note 0.
+(Setting anchor note 43 to 196hz and/or setting the starting note to 43 would work just as well.)*

 There are only 128 midi notes.
 What if your tuning spans more than 128 edosteps?
+(For example, 3 octaves of 53edo.)
 One solution is to use splits.
 Each split has up to 128 notes, so there can be a total of 256 pitches.
 But you can't slide across the split point.
 Also a large edo combined with large column and row offsets can actually exceed 256 edosteps.
 See the next two sections for two other solutions.

+*When tuning table is set to ON (no CCs or rechannelling), all notes above 127 become dead pads.*

-TUNING TABLE MODE WITH NO OVERLAP
+TUNING TABLE MODE WITH MIDI GROUPING CCs

-If a split uses both No Overlap offset and Tuning Table mode, not only does each pitch have a unique midi note, each pad does too.
-Such a split can be used to launch audio or midi clips while you play normally in the other split.

-No OverLap can only cover 128 pads per split.
-But No OverLap combined with Tuning Table mode can give each of the 200 pads its own unique midi note/channel combo, even with large row/column offsets.

-*Details: The row offset equals the width of the split, even if column offset is on.
-Midi notes above 127 wrap around and start over at zero.
-When both Tuning Table mode and locator CC #1 are turned on (but rechannelling is off), the locator CC value changes to the midi group number, where group 1 is notes 0-127, group 2 is notes 128-255, etc. Your DAW can then run a simple script that uses the locator CC to redirect notes of a different group to a track with a different instance of your softsynth, into which you have loaded a different scala file.
-See the TallKite github for example code. (to do: write this code)*

-*Example: Suppose you want to detemper the Kite guitar layout into a JI tuning. (to do: complete this)*
+When there are more than 128 notes, microLinn assigns the notes to midi groups.
+There are up to 8 groups of 128 notes each.
+Group 1 is notes 0-127, group 2 is notes 128-255, etc. A group uses up to 16 midi channels as usual.
+Thus up to 1024 notes can be sent on any channel.

+Your linnstrument can send a CC message immediately before every note-on indicating the midi group.
+Your DAW can then use a custom midi effect that filters out all but one group.
+Your DAW would have multiple tracks, each receiving from only one group, and each with one instance of your softsynth into which you have loaded the appropriate scala and kbm files.

+*Details: To send grouping CCs, swipe the tuning table mode past "ON" to "CC".
+You must also select a midi grouping CC.
+(Until you do, "CC" will be displayed in red.)
+The CC value is the midi group number, 1-8.
+Within a group, midi notes run from 0 to 127.
+Thus note 128 becomes midi note 0 in group 2.
+See the TallKite github for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
+Upon receiving a grouping CC, the filtering effect assigns a group (the CC's value) to the CC's channel.
+It then only passes midi data from those channels that a certain group has been assigned to.*

+*Midi grouping CCs are sent before locator CCs, so that locator CCs can be filtered out.*

 TUNING TABLE MODE WITH RECHANNELLING

-Rechannelling IDs the midi group by sending certain midi notes to channels beyond those selected.
-Rechannelling doesn't require programming your DAW like locator CCs do.
+Rechannelling indicates the midi group by sending certain midi notes to channels beyond those selected.
+Rechannelling doesn't require a custom filter effect like midi group CCs do.
 But it does reduce the number of channels you can use, and hence reduces the polyphony.
 And because most or all of the 16 midi channels will often be used up, you might only be able to use one split.

-*Details: Turn on rechannelling by swiping past "ON" to "RCH".
-This will automatically set the split to use channel-per-note mode and a certain block of channels.
+*Details: Turn on rechannelling by swiping past "CC" to "RCH".
+This will automatically set the current split to use channel-per-note mode and a certain block of channels.
 Midi group 1 uses this block, and the other midi groups are sent to other blocks.
-Your DAW should send each block plus the main channel to a different synth with a different tuning table.
-The size of a channel block depends on the number of midi groups needed, which depends on how many midi notes your tuning uses.
+Your DAW should send each block plus the main channel to a different synth with a different kbm file.
+The size of a channel block depends on the number of midi groups needed, which depends on how many notes your tuning uses.
+MicroLinn automatically calculates all this.
+There is a maximum of 4 midi groups.
 The number of groups is indicated by a vertical stack of 1, 2, 3 or 4 dots after the "RCH".*

 For the left split,
-* For up to 128 midi notes = 1 group, rechannelling doesn't happen ("RCH" acts the same as "ON")
+* For up to 128 notes = 1 group, rechannelling doesn't happen ("RCH" acts the same as "ON")
-* For 129-256 midi notes = 2 groups, the split will use channels 2-8.
+* For 129-256 notes = 2 groups, midi in group 1 is sent to channels 2-8.
 Midi in group 2 is sent to channels 9-15.
-* For 257-384 midi notes = 3 groups, the split will use channels 2-6.
-Group 2 uses 7-11 and group 3 uses 12-16.
+* For 257-384 notes = 3 groups, group 1 uses channels 2-6, group 2 uses 7-11 and group 3 uses 12-16.
-* For 385-512 midi notes = 4 groups, the split will use channels 1-4 (no Main channel).
+* For 385-512 notes = 4 groups, group 1 uses channels 1-4 (no Main channel).
 Group 2 uses 5-8, group 3 uses 9-12, and group 4 uses 13-16.

 For the right split,
-* For 2 groups, the split will use channels 9-15.
+* For 2 groups, midi in group 1 is sent to channels 9-15.
 Midi in group 2 is sent to channels 2-8.
-* For 3 groups, the split will use channels 11-15.
-Group 2 uses 6-10 and group 3 uses 1-5.
+* For 3 groups, group 1 uses channels 11-15, group 2 uses 6-10 and group 3 uses 1-5.
-* For 4 groups, the split will use channels 13-16 (no Main channel).
+* For 4 groups, group 1 uses channels 13-16 (no Main channel).
 Group 2 uses 9-12, group 3 uses 5-8, and group 4 uses 1-4.

+*In the Per-Split display, the additional midi channel blocks are displayed in the accent color.
+Make sure the other split doesn't use these channels.*

-*If the left split only uses two groups, you can use the right split with channel 16.
-Furthermore, you can set the split to use fewer channels and the blocks will change to match.
-The channels should go up from 2 or down from 15.
-Or if there's no Main channel, up from 1 or down from 16.
-If you have N channels, the 2nd block is N channels higher (or lower for the right split) than the 1st block, the 3rd block is 2xN channels higher/lower, etc. For example, with 2 groups, setting the left split to channels 2-7 (6 channels) makes the 2nd block be 8-13, leaving 3 channels available for the right split.*
+*You can only rechannel one split at a time.
+If the left split only uses two groups, channel 16 is free and you can use it for the right split.
+Furthermore, you can set the rechannelled split to use fewer channels and the blocks will change to match.
+The channels must be a contiguous block going up from 2 or down from 15.
+Or if there's 4 groups and no Main channel, up from 1 or down from 16.
+If you have N channels, the 2nd block is N channels higher (or lower for the right split) than the 1st block, the 3rd block is 2xN channels higher/lower, etc. For example, with 2 groups, setting the left split to channels 2-7 (6 channels) makes the 2nd block be 8-13, leaving 3 channels available for the right split.
+Don't select too many channels (e.g. 2-9), or some pads will be silent.*

 #  Technical notes